fsmosca/UCIChessEngineProtocol/README.md

    after "ucinewgame" to wait for the engine to finish its operation.

 * position [fen <fenstring> | startpos ]  moves <move1> .... <movei>
-	set up the position described in fenstring on the internal board and play the moves on the internal chess board. if the game was played  from the start position the string "startpos" will be sent
+	Set up the position described in fenstring on the internal board and play the moves on the internal chess board. if the game was played  from the start position the string "startpos" will be sent
 	Note: no "new" command is needed.
 However, if this position is from a different game than the last position sent to the engine, the GUI should have sent a "ucinewgame" inbetween.

 * go
-	start calculating on the current position set up with the "position" command.
+	Allows the engine to start calculating on the current position set up with the "position" command.
 	There are a number of commands that can follow this command, all will be sent in the same string.
 	If one command is not sent its value should be interpreted as it would not influence the search.
 	* searchmoves <move1> .... <movei>
-		restrict search to this moves only
+		Restrict search to this moves only.
 		Example: After "position startpos" and "go infinite searchmoves e2e4 d2d4" the engine should only search the two moves e2e4 and d2d4 in the initial position.
 	* ponder
-		start searching in pondering mode.
+		Engine may start searching in pondering mode.
 		Do not exit the search in ponder mode, even if it's mate!
 		This means that the last move sent in in the position string is the ponder move.
 		The engine can do what it wants to do, but after a "ponderhit" command